 Form for the workshop of your choice: (click the link for the workshop you want to attend, below; our secure online registration form, hosted by FormSpring will open in a new window).

 - Pay for workshop fees.
 When you submit your workshop registration, you will automatically be redirected to our online payment page, hosted by PayPal.
 Make sure to complete payment or your registration will not be processed.

 Prices are as follows:

 - Participants are responsible for providing all meals and lodging for this workshop, except for lunches and the Networking Dinner, which are included with registration.
+If you have any special food allergies, such as nuts or wheat, we recommend you bring your own food, as we cannot guarantee the food served at the workshop will be free of allergens.
 If you wish to bring a guest to the networking dinner, the cost for the dinner will be $20 per person.
 For food and lodging options, click here.

 - Look over the Required Reading for the workshops, and if you need any of the books

 If you need more information, please contact us at: (707) 459-0150, M-F between 10AM-3PM PST.

 takes place on:

 should be completed by: